 This Three-Bean Weight Watchers Chili is not only a great vegetarian dish, it’s also high in protein and has ZERO SmartPoints on the Freestyle WW program.
 It’s easy to make and can feed a small crowd, so it’s a win-win!

-My mom made this Three-Bean Chili a lot during the colder seasons.
-However, when you’re trying to watch what you eat, you have to be flexible.
-I loved the flavors — the corn and cilantro were a delicious addition.
+My mom made this Three-Bean Chili a lot during the colder seasons when growing up However, when you’re trying to watch what you eat, you have to be flexible.
+Soooo, when I saw this recipe, I had to try it.
+The flavors are AMAZING — the corn and cilantro were a delicious addition.

 So as the temperatures start to drop, consider adding this Weight Watchers Chili to the weekly meal plan.
 Most of the ingredients are staples that you might already have in your pantry.
 Grab that slow cooker and let’s get this party started!